-- cleaning verification to be used to support effectiveness of the QRM approach for higher risk products
+- cleaning verification to be used to support the effectiveness of the QRM approach for higher-risk products

-- verification of cleaning of non-product contact surfaces and monitoring of air within the manufacturing area and/or adjoining areas in order to demonstrate effectiveness of control measures against airborne or mechanical contamination
+- verification of cleaning of non-product contact surfaces and monitoring of air within the manufacturing area and/or adjoining areas to demonstrate effectiveness of control measures against airborne or mechanical contamination

 - designing of cleaning processes for premises and equipment so that the cleaning processes themselves do not present a cross-contamination risk.